vedi/knowledge-base/src/documents/university/articles/Grow_Analytics.html.md

 layout: "content"
 image: "Analytics"
 title: "Dashboard - Analytics"
-text: "Get started with Grow Analytics Dashboard."
+text: "Get started with Grow Analytics Dashboard.
+Learn about the different metrics we're showing and how to use them."
 position: 2
 theme: 'platforms'
 collection: 'university_articles'